Capital requirements for banks

 On 23 November 2016, the European Commission proposed to amend again the CRD/CRR framework.
 Among other things the review is meant to transpose into EU law the latest standards developed by the Basel Committee, including some specific standards on capital requirements for banks’ equity investment in funds.
-In the new proposal, now under discussion in the Council and European Parliament, private equity and venture capital are no longer considered as “high risk items”.
+On 4 December 2018, an agreement was reached on this new review of the CRD framework, which makes a clear differentiation between direct investments and investments in funds.

 Invest Europe Position